Daniel Woods: Rock climbing

-Competition
+Competition climbing

 Despite primarily focusing on hard outdoor bouldering, Daniel Woods is one of the most accomplished American male competition climbers.
 He won the ABS National Championship 9 times, the SCS National Championship, and competed in many IFSC World Cup events, earning a gold medal in the Vail World Cup in 2010.
 Woods also has the most open wins at the Hueco Tanks Rock Rodeo, his most recent having been in 2017.

+Woods won the American Bouldering Series national championship in 2005, 2006, 2007, 2009, 2010, 2012 and 2013 and the Teva Mountain Games in the bouldering category in 2006, 2007 and, 2010.